 Lanterns or Kandeels as they are called in India add a special touch to Diwali.
-While you can find umpteen number of tutorials for making paper lanterns, here are two ideas which will promote recycling and create a pretty decor.
+While you can find umpteen tutorials for making paper lanterns, here are two ideas that will promote recycling and create a pretty decor.

 Recycled Glass Jar Lanterns